 I understand their frustration, especially when you’re trying to do research on a nutrition topic.
 I personally like to source from medical journals and scientific research that is evidence-based.
 But that can be hard to decipher if you don’t understand medical jargon and it’s a lengthy read!

 My advice is to clean up your inbox and follow people you trust and those who give you valuable information that you understand and resonate with.
-Stop the constant funnel of information, or should I say misinformation.
+Stop the constant funnel of information, or should I

 Listen To Your Body